-As I’ve mentioned in previous posts, I’d been cleaning out cabinets in preparation for the 5 months I’ll be spending between my in-laws’ home, my parents’ home, and (hopefully before the end of September) my family’s new home.
-Well, we’re on the road to Florida and visiting family along the way, hence my lack of post last week.
+My family’s move has begun!
+I’ll be spending the 5 months between my in-laws’ home, my parents’ home, and (hopefully before the end of September) my family’s new home.
+For now, we’re on the road to Florida and we’ve stopped to visit family along the way, hence my lack of post last week.
 I did, however, have the chance to do a little cooking at my sister’s house.
 Originally, I offered to make the entire dinner she had planned (eggplant Parmesan), but I was just too tired from the moving, travelling, and so on.
 Instead, I whipped up her recipe for Easy Italian Herb Focaccia Bread.

 Here’s the recipe: